MicrosoftDocs/machine-learning-server-docs/microsoft-r/install/r-server-install-supported-platforms.md

 In this release, R support includes [Microsoft R Open 3.4.3](https://mran.microsoft.com/open/), based on R-3.4.3.
 Python support is based on Anaconda 4.2 over Python 3.5.
 We support Apache Spark 2.0 and 2.4 through a Hadoop distribution on CDH, HDP, or MapR.

-[Operationalization](../what-is-operationalization.md) is available on server platforms, on operating systems supporting .NET Core.
+[Operationalization](../what-is-operationalization.md) is available on server platforms, on operating systems supporting .NET Core, version 2.0.
 [MicrosoftML (R)](../r-reference/microsoftml/microsoftml-package.md) has a .NET Core dependency for scoring, but runs on both client and server operating systems.
 These requirements affect feature availability on some platforms.

 | Operating system or platform | SKU | Operationalization? | MicrosoftML for R? |
 |------------------------------|-----|--------------------|-----------------|